krlawrence/graph/ChangeHistory.md

 - Added an example showing how `sack` can be used to count flight segments (hops).
 - Made the coverage of Gremlin Server its own chapter.
 Issue #131.
+- Added more examples to the coverage of colleactions and 'local' scope.
 - Added a section on using a TinkerGraph containing the air-route data with Gremlin Server .
 Issue #118
   - Added the required config files to the `sample-data` folder.
 Issue #118
 - Added a small section with a pointer to the latest sample data.